g-male/darin-portfolio/content/capturing/product/active-labour-hoodie.md

 postyear: "2023"
 contentdesc: product
 ---
-Crewneck, Hoodie, and Tee, shot and edited for Active Labor.
+Crewneck, Hoodie, and Tee, shot and edited for Active Labor at the Knock Twice studio.